About Flare Calculator

 The potential Prevalences are: Low (2.2%), Medium (31.2%), and High (80.4%).

-Gouthelper's opinion of this work is that it is really cool and helpful.
+GoutHelper's opinion of this work is that it is really cool and helpful.
 There are a few caveats to their use however.
 First, these studies only looked at patients who had sudden onset pain in a single joint.
 Thus, extrapolating this to patients with pain in more than one joint or pain that came on gradually is not supported by the evidence.
 Second, they didn't include other factors into their final model that are very important practical considerations when clinicians evaluate a patient with gout.
-This is why Gouthelper gathers additional information about the Flare and integrates that with the Diagnostic Rule to provide a Likelihood.
+This is why GoutHelper gathers additional information about the Flare and integrates that with the Diagnostic Rule to provide a Likelihood.

 Interpretation